What is Dermabrasion?

-Dermabrasion is a type of surgical skin planning, used to diminish the appearance of scars (such as acne scars) and uneven pigmentation (such as sun damage).
+Dermabrasion is a type of surgical skin planing that diminishes the appearance of scars (such as acne scars) and uneven pigmentation (such as sun damage).
 It may also be used to treat fine facial lines and other types of scarring, tattoos and certain kinds of skin lesions.

 Traditional dermabrasion (different than microdermabrasion) should be performed by a trained physician, who uses a hand-held precision tool to sand or polish away the top layer of superficial, damaged skin.